 I know what I need to do.
 I’m smart.
 I know how to do it.
 I should just do it.
-But somehow, it never quite gets done.Every self-employed person, ever, about some part of their business
+But somehow, it never quite gets done.— Everyone who has to control their own time, about some part of their life

 It Happens to High Achievers.
 They Just Don’t Talk About It.

 Are there important goals you’re not achieving, results you’re not getting, progress you’re not making?

 You’re a smart person.
 You are capable.
 You “should” be able to get everything done, to reach your goals, and to keep moving.
 You’re even busy all the time.
 But somehow, some things are still behind, every single week.
 And some projects are still not quite done.
-And those prospecting calls, expense reports, and invoices still often get done late.
-It feels terrible to know what to do, and still not have it happen.
+And those prospecting calls, expense reports, and projects still often get done late.
+It feels terrible to know what to do and still not have it happen.

 I hear this from high achievers all the time.
 Pretty much everyone procrastinates.
 Pretty much everyone neglects some areas of their life or business.
 Sometimes, they have to.
 Tradeoffs are necessary to reach certain goals.

-But other times, it’s procrastination and feet-dragging, plain and simple.
+But other times, it’s procrastination and foot-dragging, plain and simple.
 But high achievers?
 We never admit it.
 Not out loud.

 Willpower doesn’t work

 I’m Stever Robbins, host of the Get-It-Done Guy podcast.
 After almost two decades of working for myself, I’ve realized that frankly, I haven’t made nearly as much progress as I’ve wanted, on any level: career, specific 2-3 year initiatives, etc. Some deep self-reflection has led me to realize that when it comes to managing myself, I’m just not very good at it.

 Everyone has parts of the business they’re not good at—prospecting, follow-up, administration.
 Everyone has projects they need to complete but are stalled.
 That website redesign?
 It’s amazing how many months it can take, even though it’s just five concentrated hours worth of work.
 Or putting together that speaker’s packet that’s been under construction for six months.